Dismantling and disassembly techniques

 Dismantling and disassembly techniques are needed for a wide range of tasks and applications during the dismantling of nuclear facilities.
 Components must be removed from the plant and disassembled into manageable pieces.
 This is an important prerequisite for all aspects of waste and residue management.

-The tasks range from the simple detaching of a thin pipe that has never been in contact with radioactive substances, and the dismantling and disassembly of large vessels and thick-walled pipes for radioactive liquids, to the dismantling of the reactor pressure vessel and its internal components.
+The tasks range from, for instance, simply detaching a thin pipe that has never been in contact with radioactive substances to dismantling and disassembling large vessels and thick-walled pipes that came in contact with radioactive liquids all the way to dismantling the reactor pressure vessel and its internal components.

-Another important task is the subsequent disassembly of large components that have already been dismantled, e. g. for the purpose of decontamination or clearance measurement.
-Apart from various types of metal, concrete components also have to be disassembled; in the case of the biological shield or some building structures, for example, they may contain a large amount of reinforcing steel.
+Another important task is the subsequent disassembly of large components that have already been dismantled, e.g. for the purpose of decontamination or clearance measurement.
+Apart from various types of metal, concrete components that contain reinforcing steel also have to be disassembled, for example the biological shield or building structures.

 If work has to be carried out in an area with a high radiation dose rate or on highly radioactive components, this cannot be done manually but has to be performed by remote control – often under water.
 The water forms an effective shield against the radiation emitted by the materials being disassembled.
 The criteria determining which of the available techniques are most suitable are, above all, safety, but also cutting speed, maximum separable material thickness, and the release of dusts (aerosols).